-NCAA Eligibility - CCPS Courses that meet NCAA eligibility criteria are marked with a Υ in the course descriptions.
+NCAA Eligibility - CCPS Courses that meet NCAA eligibility criteria are marked with a descriptions.

-Completer Program - C Indicates an approved completer program.
+Completer Program - Indicates an approved completer program.
 The suggested course sequence for each completer program can be found in the Career Pathways Guide on the page indicated in parenthesis.